-Glittering moon rises ahead of super blood moon
+Earth’s shadow creeps across moon ahead of super blood moon

-WELLINGTON, New Zealand (AP) — A glittering full moon rose over New Zealand on Wednesday night as people there and around the world waited for a cosmic event known as a super blood moon.
+WELLINGTON, New Zealand (AP) — Earth’s shadow crept across the moon on Wednesday night as people in New Zealand and around the world waited for a cosmic event known as a super blood moon.

+As the eclipse deepened, it appeared as though half the moon had vanished.
+The other half looked fuzzy in the center with a bright outer edge, the last remnants of the glittering orb that had earlier risen above the horizon.

-It’s when a full lunar eclipse coincides with a supermoon, which is when the moon is particularly close to Earth and appears brighter than normal.
+A super blood moon is when a full lunar eclipse coincides with a supermoon, which is when the moon is particularly close to Earth and appears brighter than normal.

 For about 15 minutes, as the moon moves fully into Earth’s shadow, the moon will appear to turn red.

-At 8:47 p.m. local time, the first phase of the eclipse began as the moon edged into the Earth’s outer shadow, called the penumbra.
-The changes were barely noticeable at first.
+The eclipse began as the moon edged into the Earth’s outer shadow, called the penumbra.
 The full eclipse was due to take place between 11:11 p.m. and 11:25 p.m.

 “It’s our turn,” said John Rowe, an educator at the Stardome Observatory & Planetarium in Auckland, New Zealand.
 “We are in a prime position for it.
 The moon is really high in the sky for us, and everyone should be able to see it.”